Rick Gates charged in Mueller's Russia probe: Who is he?

 Who is Rick Gates?

-A reported protégée of Manafort’s, Gates, too, worked for the Trump campaign – and outlasted Manafort.
+A reported protégé of Manafort’s, Gates, too, worked for the Trump campaign – and outlasted Manafort.
 Like Manafort, Gates helped wrangle delegates at the high-stakes 2016 Republican National Convention.

 The onetime deputy campaign manager also helped start the nonprofit America First Policies (AFP), created to advance the White House’s agenda.
 But Gates eventually left the group, reportedly due to his ties to Manafort.